Tritoniopsis elegans: Distribution and habitat

 Tritoniopsis elegans was described from the Red Sea.
 It has been reported from many localities in the western Indo-Pacific.
 It is known from the Red Sea, Tanzania, Japan, New Caledonia and eastern Australia.
 It is found on shallow water reefs, normally on the soft corals on which it feeds, but it is nocturnal and so is easily overlooked.
 In 2007, T. elegans was observed in Hawaii for the first time, having not been included in any previous surveys of marine invertebrates on the islands.

 Ecology

 Tritoniopsis elegans is one of the only predators to feed on the invasive octocoral Carijoa riisei.
 The only other known predators on this coral are the aeolid nudibranch Phyllodesmium poindimiei and the bearded fireworm Hermodice carunculata.

-T. elegans also feeds on the Chinese octocoral Cladiella krempfi, and it has been found that the unusual diterpenes present in that coral accumulate in the nudibranch's mantle.
+Tritoniopsis elegans also feeds on the Chinese octocoral Cladiella krempfi, and it has been found that the unusual diterpenes present in that coral accumulate in the nudibranch's mantle.